Jsaikia47/IMC-SRAM-Modeling/readme.md

 Each of the model directories, include a subfolder ‘./models/’.
 The convolution and Fully connected layer with the bit-by-bit IMC implementation are described in this subfolder.
 The model layers description is listed in the same directory.

-Run the code by running the shell script, ‘evaluate.sh’ added to each model.
-Default arguments are added and can be changed to user input.
+Run the code by running the shell script, ‘evaluate.sh’ added to each model directory.
+Default arguments are added for ease and can be changed to user input.

 ## Models